 Prevent Shaken Baby Syndrome

-Shaken Baby Syndrome is a form of child abuse and is the most common cause for inflicted brain injury in the first two years of life.
+Shaken baby syndrome is a form of child abuse and is the most common cause for inflicted brain injury in the first 2 years of life.

 Shaking infants and toddlers can have dangerous consequences because of their large heads and immature brains.

 A baby’s neck muscles can’t support the stress of vigorous shaking.
 When the baby is shaken, its head moves in a sudden whiplash motion that can cause bleeding inside the head and increased pressure on the brain.

 Shaking a baby can cause irreversible brain damage, learning disabilities, intellectual disability, blindness, deafness, seizures, paralysis or death.
 Infants who survive severe shaking may need lifelong medical care.